 Functions of a Reference Laboratory

-- Work as resource centres for provision of information for certified reference materials (CRMs) or reference materials (RMs)
+- Work as resource centers for the provision of information for certified reference materials (CRM) or reference materials (RMs)

 - Provide technical support in the area of competence.